 By Jay L. Levine on The Antitrust Revolution continues marching on.
 From the agencies to Congress, the fundamental purpose of the antitrust laws and the way in which they are enforced is being re-written.
 If you think this doesn’t affect you or your business, you should listen in.… Continue Reading

-By Jay L. Levine and Carrie Garrison on An antitrust revolution is definitely underway.
+By Jay L. Levine and Porter Wright on An antitrust revolution is definitely underway.
 But to understand where we may be going, you must first understand where we have been.
 In this podcast, Jay is joined by attorney Carrie Garrison.
 They will guide you through the evolution of antitrust law, from its inception to the present, and provide you the tools to better … Continue Reading

 By Jay L. Levine on On Feb.
 5, 2021 the Federal Trade Commission (FTC) announced the annual changes to the notification thresholds for filings under the Hart-Scott-Rodino Antitrust Improvements Act (HSR), as well as certain other values under the HSR rules.
 These new thresholds will become effective March 4, 2021.… Continue Reading